Omega Morgan Reroutes a Transformer in Under Two Weeks to Avoid a Potential Disaster

-When a damaged transformer threatened power outages for the community in Sherwood, OR, our Portland-based specialized transportation team was brought in to transport a 300,000-pound replacement transformer in under two weeks.
+When a damaged transformer threatened power outages for the community in Sherwood, OR, our Portland-based transportation and logistics services team was brought in to transport a 300,000-pound replacement transformer in under two weeks.

 HEAVY EQUIPMENT TRANSPORT DONE RIGHT

-That solution involved our specialized transportation crew, dual lane perimeter deck trailer, a Kenworth C500 and Kenworth T800 to pull and push the trailer respectively, five support vehicles, one night, and the cooperation of the Oregon Department of Transportation (ODOT).
-When our specialized transport services team arrived at the substation in Sherwood, they seamlessly offloaded the transformer onto a temporary pad until the permanent pad was ready to receive it a few days later.
+That solution involved our transportation and logistics services crew, dual lane perimeter deck trailer, a Kenworth C500 and Kenworth T800 to pull and push the trailer respectively, five support vehicles, one night, and the cooperation of the Oregon Department of Transportation (ODOT).
+When our logistics services team arrived at the substation in Sherwood, they seamlessly offloaded the transformer onto a temporary pad until the permanent pad was ready to receive it a few days later.

 Working closely with our customer and the ODOT, we were able to turn a potential disaster into another successful move.